djndl1/CSNotes/os/unix_linux/threads.md

 # Thread Identification

-A thread ID is represented by the `pthread_t` data type, which may not be an integer (it is a `struct` on linux) and provides no portable way to print its value for debugging. `pthread_equal()` compares two thread IDs and `pthread_self()` obtains the current thread ID.
+A thread ID is represented by the `pthread_t` data type, which may not be an integer (it is an `unsigned long` on linux but is assigned a pointer to the underlying `struct pthread`) and provides no portable way to print its value for debugging. `pthread_equal()` compares two thread IDs and `pthread_self()` obtains the current thread ID.
 Thread IDs may be used to assign a job to a particular thread.

 # Thread Creation

 When a program runs, it starts out as a single process with a single thread of control until it creates  more threads of control by `pthread_create()`.
 If more than one argument to the function is needed, store them in a struct and pass the pointer. pthread functions usually return an error code when they fail.
 They don't set `errno` like other POSIX functions.
 The new thread cannot safely use the `thread_t` that handles it because the spawning thread may not have returned from `pthread_create()` thus the `thread_t` may not usable.

+# Thread Termination

+If any thread within a process calls `exit`, `_Exit` or `_exit`, the entire process terminates.
+A signal sent to a thread will terminate the entire process.
+To terminate a thread, a thread can simply return, be canceled by another thread or call `pthread_exit`. `pthread_join` gets the returned value from `pthread_exit` or the simple `return`ed value or the `PTHREAD_CANCEL`.

+The typeless pointer passed to `pthread_create` and `pthread_exit` can be used to pass more than a single value through a `struct`.